andybergon/java-interview-challenge/README.md

 See [here](https://github.com/trik-1/java-interview-challenge/blob/master/keypad.jpg)

 The challenge is to fill in the `String getDialForString(String text)` in the `KeypadUtils` class to return the appropriate string for the given text.
+Tests are provided.
+You are also expected to add some relevant test cases for the problem.

 Spaces should return the string 0 in its position.
 Any non alphanumeric characters should have 1 in the position.